daniyl-x/containers/README.md

 - [Docker & docker-compose](https://docs.docker.com/compose/)

-## Based on
+## Credits
-General template for the files and most of the images are from the [linuxserver.io](https://docs.linuxserver.io) project.
+- linuxserver.io for their images and documentation